rjkviegas/course/engineering_projects/README.md

 Whenever you want please share feedback!
 Here are some options for you
  - find a coach via slack or in person
- - open a Github issue or pull request with your thoughts
+ - open a Github issue or pull request with your thoughts and send it to a coach
- - use this [feedback form](https://makersacademy.typeform.com/to/q3RjqK) to share anonymously

 ## Weekend challenge